It was numbered 22nd Foot in 1751, to which Cheshire was added in 1782.

-The following were buried at Rock Gate Cemetery in 1860 unless stated otherwise:
+The following were buried in Rock Gate Cemetery in 1860:

 In 1861, the regiment had an average strength of 843 men, 874 hospital admissions (1037 admissions per 1000 of mean strength) with 14 deaths in hospital and 1 death among the invalids (20.17 deaths per 1000 of mean strength).

 In March 1861 the regiment was transferred to the Valletta District with its headquarters at Floriana Barracks (7 companies) and detachments partly in Strada Torre Barracks and partly in huts erected on the Floriana Ravelin and the Horn Work.